salcoast/deleted-tweets-archive/UTR.md

 1 Deleted tweets for [BigChief1951](datasets/bigchief1951-deleted.md) ( Michael Hill - League of the South - Unite the Right )

-16,283 Deleted tweets for [IrishLarper](datasets/irishlarper-deleted.md) ( Michael Hill - League of the South - Unite the Right )

 213 Deleted tweets for [MM1951284](datasets/mm1951284-deleted.md) ( Michael Hill - League of the South - Unite the Right )

 3 Deleted tweets for [Michael58972767](datasets/michael58972767-deleted.md) ( Michael Hill - League of the South - Unite the Right )